Rendanic/check_MK-Plugins/README.md

 * some checks are executed in background - reduce the execution time of agent
 * new names for ORA * Jobs,
 * Testmode added mk_oracle -t
-* tnsnames.ora is replaced with addional fields in mk_oracle_dbuser.conf
-* mk_oracle_dbuser.conf is removed by new variables in mk_oracle.cfg
 * sqlplus.sh is removed since 2014.08.26_1.2.2p0_tbr

 ## new checks compared to original mk_oracle